Everything You Need to Know About How to Train a Puppy (or dog!)

 9. Graduating to Advanced Training

-Once your puppy has mastered the basics, you can begin introducing more advanced training commands and activities, such as heel, leave it, or even agility exercises.
+Once your puppy has mastered the basics, you can begin introducing more advanced dog training commands and activities, such as heel, leave it, or even agility exercises.
 Advanced training keeps your puppy mentally stimulated and strengthens the bond between you and your dog.
-It’s also a great way to ensure that your dog continues to develop good manners and behavior as they grow.
+It’s also a great way to ensure that your dog continues to develop good manners and behaviour as they grow.

 Conclusion